Skip to Main Content

 • Readalouds: Read Life on Mars by Jon Agee. and Good Night, Owl by Greg Pizzoli.
 When you are done, ask the kids to articulate how the illustrations told US what was happening.
 What did we know that the main characters didn't?

-Life on Mars maze: p.
-2 of this PDF from Penguin, the publisher
+Life on Mars maze from Penguin, the publisher

 Owl coloring pages drawn by Kate Endle from this coloring book